A Yorkshire photographer’s guide to shooting weddings with fuji X-Series cameras

 Editing RAW Files

 I use Capture One as my editing software.
 I started with Lightroom and in many ways I still would prefer to edit in Lightroom, but Capture One renders Fuji RAW files so much better.
 I mean, so much better.
 They even have a designated Fujifilm version, if all you shoot is Fuji!!
 I can’t, in all good conscience, recommend Lightroom for Fuji RAW files.
 The amount of ghosting and artefacts is appalling.
 I can’t stress this enough, especially if you’re investing in the GFX line of Fuji cameras!!
-Capture One came out of medium format digital photography, it is designed for large digital images, and even though I miss the ease of certain Lightroom tools, the quality of Capture One’s rendering is just objectively better.
+Capture One came out of medium format digital photography, it is designed for large digital images, and even though I miss the ease of certain Lightroom tools (although now with version 21 the list is ever decreasing), the quality of Capture One’s rendering is just objectively better.
 Obviously, this blog is about Fuji.
 I can’t comment on other camera brand files.

 Another hotly contested topic.
 For me, this is quite simple though.
 I shoot film and I want my digital images to match.
 With this in mind, Mastin Labs is my go to choice for presets.
 Thankfully they’re now rolling out their amazing presets for Capture One Styles.
 Kirk Mastin and his team have put together an unrivalled authentic film selection of presets/styles.
 I’ve been using them now for two years (before which I used my own presets).
 Their whole tag line is based around beautiful uncomplicated edits.
 The workflow is mostly adjusting exposure and white balance.
 Of course, these presets/styles can be tweaked and saved as your own individual version if you’re not wanting to emulate an exact film stock.

 My packs of choice are Ilford Original and Portra Pushed.
-But I also have Adventure Everyday because of Tri-X. Gold 200 and Ektar are also useful for lifestyle shoots.
-Using Capture One Styles has an added bonus of better contrast.
+But I also have Adventure Everyday because of Tri-X. Gold 200 and Ektar are also useful for lifestyle shoots or wedding details.
+Using Capture One Styles has an added bonus of better contrast and grain.
 I never liked how the Lightroom presets bumped the contrast slider all the way up into the 90s.
 I’d always end up adjusting this.
 But with Capture One, Mastin’s styles seem to have better control of the contrast.
 At least to me.

 Below is an example of Delta 3200 film and Mastin Labs Delta 3200 preset.